What are the priorities for applying treatment and plowing streets?

 - The operator may be headed to the next assigned location, following plows that have already cleared the route.

-If a resident has a question about a specific piece of equipment or location, they can contact the Snow Center at 402-441-7644.
+If a resident has a question about a specific piece of equipment or location, they can contact the Traffic Management Center at 402-441-7644.

 What’s that liquid stuff you are putting on the streets, and will it hurt my car?